Codrax/Timely-Time-Tracker/README.md

 # Timely-Time-Tracker
 Timely Time Trackers is a piece of software that tracks your daily computer usage.
-To install it download one of the listed released.
+To install it download one of the listed releases.

 This software is fully open-source so everyone can contribute and optimize the software.